turingschool/backend-curriculum-site/module1/learning_goals.md

 * Students will be able to use Pry to create breakpoints in their code

+* Students will be able to identify when variables are in and out of scope

 **Functional:**

 * Students will be able to utilize the Ruby Docs and other online resources to aid in debugging

 ## Version Control